 (Non-refundable fee required to offset expenses incurred by

 management.
 If the application is rejected by management, the non-refundable

-lease fee will be refunded in full.
+lease fee will be refunded as long as information is deemed truthful.
 If applicant cancels after the standard set

 time listed on application, from 48 to 72 hours of submitting application, the

-non-refundable lease fee will be retained by management.
+non-refundable lease or administration fee can be retained by owner/management.
 If the application is

-canceled or rejected by apartment owner/management, the Reservation Fee will be
+canceled or rejected by apartment owner/management, the Reservation Fee is typically refunded).

 Security Deposit or

 (Becomes a refundable Security Deposit upon execution of